filipelucas42/flutter_bootcamp/README.md

 * create notes with title and text
 * edit notes
 * delete notes
-* `Get Insprired` button that retrieves inspirational quotes from an api
+* `Get Inspired` button that retrieves inspirational quotes from an api
 * Store notes locally so they are persistant over sessions

 ## Screen shots